Filling holes in a wood surface or piece of unfinished furniture will require wood putty or wood filler. So, which one is better?

-Caulk would not work for filling holes in wood because over time, it will shrink and the hole will reappear.
-Wood filler and caulk are not interchangeable, so if you need both, then buy both of them.
-It will save money in the end.
+Caulk doesn’t work when filling holes in wood because it will shrink and the hole will reappear.
+Wood filler and caulk are not interchangeable.
+If you need both, then buy both of them as it will save money in the end.

 Can I Fill Gaps With Wood Filler?

 Cracks, yes.
 Gaps, no. Gaps should be filled with caulk, sealers, and expanding foam.
-Using wood filler will just not work.
-Not to mention, it would take forever to get just right and will cost a fortune.
+Wood filler will not work.

-In short, yes you can.
-It won’t work quite as well as over-the-counter filler, but you can combine wood glue with sawdust to create a decent filler that can be used to fill small holes and cracks.
+Yes, you can.
+It won’t work the same as store-bought filler, but you can combine wood glue with sawdust to create a decent filler that can be used to fill small holes and cracks.
 It may take longer to dry but it’s worth a try.

 How Big Of A Gap Can Wood Filler Fill?

 You can safely go up to 3/8th of an inch with wood filler.
-More than that is a hassle and may require more intense repairs if you want things to look good and last as long as they should.
-But 3/8 of an inch is a good cutoff.
+More than that is a hassle and may require further repairs.

 What Is Spackle?

-Spackle is very similar to wood filler only it is used for plaster and drywall.
-If you plan on painting the wall or project, then spackling it will work just fine because the paint will cover the difference if done right.
+Spackle is similar to wood filler but for plaster and drywall.
+If you plan on painting the wall or project, then spackling it will work because the paint will cover the difference if done right.

 How Thick Can Wood Filler Be?

-This question is hard to find an answer to, which is why it’s asked so often.
-But in general, try not to go thicker than 1/2 in.
-So yes, a 1/2 in deep and 3/8 wide is a good gauge.
+Try not to go thicker than half an inch.
+A 1/2 in deep and 3/8 wide would be good.
 But you can go as long as you wish.

 Can Gorilla Glue Work As Wood Filler?

-Not all Gorilla Glue as it will expand, but Gorilla Epoxy is a type of putty that can do the job fairly well.
+Not all Gorilla Glue as some brands expand.
+Gorilla Epoxy is a putty that can do the job well.
 You may not be able to finish it like regular wood filler, but it can do a good job of filling small gaps that are unseen.